 It works well for students as they are part of a large community of people (friends, family, staff, alumni) who want to see their projects succeed.

 Any LSBU student or group of students, club or society within the University can use any crowdfunding platform to create their campaign.

-Once it’s created, contact Student Enterprise.
+Once it’s created, contact South Bank Starters.
 It can then be featured online and promoted to students, staff and alumni.